 Main Subheading

 A chemical reaction fundamentally alters the composition of a substance.
 This is different from a physical change, which only affects the appearance or state of a substance without changing its chemical identity.
-For example, when water freezes into ice, it undergoes a physical change; it’s still H2O, just in a different form.
+Take this: when water freezes into ice, it undergoes a physical change; it’s still H2O, just in a different form.
 Similarly, dissolving sugar in water is a physical change because you can evaporate the water and recover the sugar, unchanged.

 Comprehensive Overview